-Unlike most European countries, there is no legal requirement for French companies to report on their compliance with a corporate governance code; French law only requires that companies voluntarily refer to a corporate governance code, or provide reasons for why they are not doing so.
-In general, Glass Lewis believes that reporting against a corporate governance code provides shareholders with useful insight into a company's corporate governance practices in a manner that allows for comparability between a company and its domestic peers.
+Unlike most European countries, there is no legal requirement for French companies to report on their compliance with a corporate governance code; French law only requires that companies voluntarily refer to a corporate governance code, or provide reasons for why they are not doing so.50 In general, Glass Lewis believes that reporting against a corporate governance code provides shareholders with useful insight into a company's corporate governance practices in a manner that allows for comparability between a company and its domestic peers.
 In practice, most French companies voluntarily refer to the corporate governance codes established by the AFEP-MEDEF or Middlenext.
 Where a company refrains from referring to a corporate governance code, Glass Lewis will generally apply the policies outlined in these guidelines that would apply to companies that refer to the Middlenext Code.

-From 2022, we will begin to note as a concern when SBF120 companies have elected not to refer to a corporate governance code and, from 2023, we may recommend that shareholders vote against the re-election of the governance committee chair (or equivalent) of such companies unless a compelling rationale has been provided for why the company has elected not to refer to a corporate governance code.
+Since 2022, we have begun to note as a concern when SBF120 companies have elected not to refer to a corporate governance code and, from 2023, we may recommend that shareholders vote against the re-election of the governance committee chair (or equivalent) of such companies unless a compelling rationale has been provided for why the company has elected not to refer to a corporate governance code.

-&lt;sup>41 Articles 1.1 and 1.4 of The Corporate Governance Code of Listed Corporations, published by the AFEP-MEDEF.
+48 Articles 1.1 and 1.4 of the AFEP-MEDEF Code.

-&lt;sup>42 Article L. 22-10-10 4° of the French Commercial Code.
+50 Article L. 22-10-10 4° of the French Commercial Code.